Ethiopia Itinerary & Travel Guide 2024

 Driving time from Mekele: 7-8 hours

 The 11 churches at Lalibela are, quite simply, incredible.
-Often described as the “Petra of Ethiopia”, Lalibela is a UNESCO World Heritage site, and for good reason.
+Often described as the “Petra of Ethiopia”, Lalibela is a UNESCO World Heritage site and one of the most spectacular and otherworldly places I’ve ever been.

 Built in the 13th century, each church has been carved straight out of (and into) the surrounding rock.